 19" monitor must be last in chain.
-Set 19" monitor termination switch to 75 ohms.
+Set "19 monitor termination switch to 75 ohms.
 13" monitor should be set to high impedance.

-If the 512 or 767 functions in stand-alone mode, re-connect RS232 cable to the terminal.
+If the 1024 functions in stand-alone mode, re-connect RS232 cable to the terminal.
 Remove all I/O devices from the CPU, leaving in the CPU card, memory, serial interface and terminator.

-(CAUTION: Power down CPU before removing boards.
-THIS IS ESSENTIAL!!!)
-Hit break key to test for serial communication.
-If there is no serial communication, suspect a computer problem, bad RS232 cable, or possible serial port failure.
+(CAUTION: Power down CPU befor removing boards.
+THIS IS ESSENTIAL !) break key to test for serial communication, suspect a computer problem, bad RS232 cable, or possible serial port failure.
 First try another cable.
-Then try removing boards and cleaning the gold part of connector fingers with an eraser.
+Then try removing boards and cleaning the solid part of the connector fingers with an eraser.
 Carefully reset boards and try again.
-If serial communication works start adding I/O devices one at a time, the DMA interface first.
+If serial communication works, start adding I/O devices one at a time with the DMA interface first.
 Check again for serial communication.
 Keep adding I/O devices until you find the problem device or cable.

-NOTE: The flat gray I/O cable must be connected properly to the unit and I/O device during testing for parallel communication .
+Note: The flat gray I/O cable must be connected properly to the unit and I/O device during testing for parallel communication.